Grasshopper Control Newsletter

 Surround WP doesn't kill insects but acts as a protection against insects, disease and sunburn.
 It coats the plants with a white powder film that acts in several ways to deter pests.
 It creates a hostile environment for insects and mites, the particles adhere to the insects acting as a strong irritant and the film creates a physical barrier to insect pests.

 Directions from the manufacturer: The material is porous, which allows the important processes of gas exchange to occur.
 In addition, Surround helps prevent sunburn damage and can enhance fruit coloring.
 Surround is applied as a water-based slurry and needs to be applied before pests arrive.
-It must be mixed well before application.
+It must be mixed well before application (add the powder TO THE WATER before shaking to avoid lumps.)
 Sprayer with continuous agitation is recommended.
 Fruit needs to be washed prior to sale.
 Use 50 lb/acre at 1/2 lb/gallon water.
 Reapplication is required every 7-21 days.
 Use on trees such as apples, pears, peaches, citrus, berries and some field crops.
-May be also used for Japanese beetles, leaf rollers, mites, thrips, codling moths, psylla, flea beetles, leaf hoppers, etc.
+May be also used for Japanese beetles, leaf rollers, mites, thrips, codling moths, psylla, flea beetles, leaf hoppers, etc. How to video.

 Surround proves best effectiveness once 3 uniform applications have been made.
 Make back-to-back applications to get to this launching point of successful orchards.
 Coverage then needs to be maintained weekly for approximately four weeks.
 Heavy rain may necessitate additional applications.